Food for Thought

 In this lecture, Dr. Andrea Watkins will use short clips and images from film classics like Gone with the Wind and Jezebel to explore the truths and myths perpetuated by Hollywood regarding the lives of women in the antebellum South.

 The Underground Railroad and Setting in Motion the Early Civil Rights Movement in Northern Kentucky and the Nation

 6:30 pm Tuesday, May 24

 Speaker: Dr. Eric Jackson, professor in NKU’s Department of History and Geography

-Explore the facts surrounding how legend, mythology and invention affected the enslavement and the Underground Railroad in Northern Kentucky and the surrounding regions.
+Dr. Eric Jackson will explore the facts surrounding how legend, mythology and invention affected enslavement and the Underground Railroad in Northern Kentucky and the surrounding regions.

 This presentation will reveal how NKY’s Underground Railroad activities rested on and highlighted several key issues, ideas and the philosophical framework that set the foundation for the nation’s early Civil Rights movement.